Tver: Grand princedom

-Mikhail, the Grand Prince of Tver, who ascended the throne of Vladimir in 1305, was one of the most revered medieval Russian rulers.
+Mikhail Yaroslavich, the prince of Tver, who ascended the throne of Vladimir in 1305, was one of the most revered medieval Russian rulers.
 His policy of open conflict with the Golden Horde led to his assassination there in 1318.
-His son Dmitry "the Terrible Eyes" succeeded him and, concluding an alliance with the mighty Grand Duchy of Lithuania, managed to raise Tver's prestige even higher.
+His son, Dmitry Mikhailovich ("the Terrible Eyes"), succeeded him and, concluding an alliance with the mighty Grand Duchy of Lithuania, managed to raise Tver's prestige even higher.

-Exasperated by Dmitry's influence, Prince Ivan Kalita of the Grand Duchy of Moscow engineered his murder by the Mongols in 1326.
+Exasperated by Dmitry's influence, Ivan Kalita, the prince of Moscow, engineered his murder by the Mongols in 1326.
 On hearing the news of this crime, the city revolted against the Mongol Horde.
-The Horde joined its forces with Muscovites and brutally repressed the rebellion.
+The Horde joined its forces with the Muscovites and brutally repressed the rebellion.
 Many citizens were killed, enslaved or deported.
 This was the fatal blow to Tver's aspirations for supremacy in Russia.

 In the second half of the 14th century, Tver was further weakened by dynastic struggles between its princes.
-Two senior branches of the ruling house, those of Kashin and Kholmsky, asserted their claims to the grand ducal throne.
+Two senior branches of the ruling house, those of Kashin and Kholmsky, asserted their claims to the grand princely throne.
 The claimers were backed up by Moscow and eventually settled at the Moscow Kremlin court.

 During the Great Feudal War in the Grand Duchy of Moscow, Tver again rose to prominence and concluded defensive alliances with Lithuania, Novgorod, Byzantium, and the Golden Horde.
-Grand Prince Boris of Tver sent one of his men, Afanasy Nikitin, to search for gold and diamonds as far as India.
+Boris of Tver sent one of his men, Afanasy Nikitin, to search for gold and diamonds as far as India.
 Nikitin's travelogue, describing his journey from 1466 to 1472, is one of the first ever firsthand accounts of India by a European.
 A monument to Nikitin was opened on the Volga embankment in 1955.

 Later history

-On 12 September 1485, the forces of Ivan the Great seized the city.
-The principality was given as an appanage to Ivan's grandson, only to be abolished several decades later.
-Last scions of the ruling dynasty were executed by Ivan the Terrible during the Oprichnina.
-At that turbulent time, Tver was ruled by Simeon Bekbulatovich, a former khan of Kasimov.
+On 12 September 1485, the forces of Ivan III seized the city, leading to it to be formally annexed by Moscow.
+The principality was given as an appanage to Ivan's son, Ivan the Young, only to be abolished several decades later.
+The last scions of the ruling dynasty were executed by Ivan the Terrible during the oprichnina.
+During that turbulent time, Tver was ruled by Simeon Bekbulatovich, a former khan of Kasimov.
 The only remnant of his ephemeral reign is a graceful tent-like church in the village of Kushalino, 28 km northeast of Tver.